-Wearing a Sports Bra After Breast Reconstruction
+Wearing a Sports Bra After Breast Surgery

 Nancy Staib, manager of Fleet Feet Hartford, was diagnosed with breast cancer and had a mastectomy in 2011 followed by breast reconstruction surgery.
 Surgery changed the way her sports bras fit, so she had to find new bras that worked for her.